 Student-centered mindsets view the learner as primary and unique agents of learning, engagement, and connection, as opposed to teacher-centered mindsets which tend to view learners as passive and uniform vessels.

 Teacher-centered course design puts student learning goals last

 The design process here starts with the content and activities, then moves on to assessments, and the objectives.
 It is only at the end of the process that the goal of the instruction is defined.
 This process risks resulting in a learning experience that is ill-defined, where students don't know what they are supposed to be learning.
 Ultimately the course may fail to impart the real skills that students want or are expected to gain.
-While this kind of approach does have its merit, because it focuses on the actions of the teacher, it tends to mistake the learner as a passive vessel, rather than as the primary agent of learning, engagement, and connection.
+While this kind of approach does have its merit, it runs the risk of treating learners as passive and uniform which can be demotivating.

 Student learning goals should come first

 We advocate for a more student-centered process, where the learning goals come first and design questions are framed from the student's perspective.
 This method tends to result in learning experiences that are more cohesive, transparent, and intentional.
 Often called "Backward Design" this method inverts the sequence of the traditional model.